Luxury Watches as Jewelry: From Timekeeping History to High Horology

 Secondary market pays more for authorized than unauthorized or DIY repair.
 This because buyers believe authorized repair is honest repair.

-But this only works if you know what you're buying, access rare watches, have patience.
-It's not everyone's investment.
+But this only works if you know what you're buying, can access rare watches, and have patience.
+A watch should be bought because you love it, not as a promise of profit, and resale values can rise or fall.

 Frequently Asked Questions

-Should I immediately invest in premium?
-No. If unsure your preferences, start mid-range.
-Wear them, learn, then premium.
-Watches are personal, tastes develop over time.
+Should I immediately buy premium?
+No. If you're unsure of your preferences, start mid-range.
+Wear them, learn, then move to premium.
+Watches are personal, and tastes develop over time.

 How identify authentic watches?
 Complex question.
 Counterfeits are excellent.
 Best approach: buy authorized dealer or secondary expert verification.
 Secondary markets carry counterfeiting risk.

 Can I daily-wear expensive watches?
 Yes, if designed for it.
-Rolex Submariner designed for daily wear.
-Platinum diamond watches—no. Special occasions only.
+Robust steel sports and dive watches are built for daily wear.
+Platinum diamond watches are not.
+Save those for special occasions only.

 How know if watches go out of style?
 Classical designs don't.
 20-year-old watches looking identical to today's don't go out of style.
 Good sign.
 Yearly-updated watches risk becoming dated.